Electrical Diagnostics

 Communication faults show up when a control module loses power or ground, or when the CAN bus network connecting those modules develops an open or short.
 A U0100 code — lost communication with the ECM — often traces back not to a failed computer but to a voltage drop in the module's power supply circuit severe enough to prevent proper operation.
 The same applies to ABS and airbag modules: the fault code points to where to start looking, not what to replace.

-We start with a visual check of battery terminals, chassis grounds, fuse boxes, and any obvious wiring damage.
-Corroded or loose grounds cause more electrical complaints than most people expect — a degraded chassis ground can produce dim lights, erratic gauge behavior, or module communication faults across multiple systems with no single obvious cause.
+We start with the basics first: battery terminals, voltage state, fuse boxes, major grounds, and visible wiring damage.
+Corroded or loose grounds cause more electrical complaints than most people expect — a degraded chassis ground can produce dim lights, erratic gauge behavior, and module communication faults across multiple systems at once.

 We connect a professional-grade scan tool and pull codes from every available module, not just the powertrain computer.
-For parasitic draw, we install a DMM in series with the negative battery cable and wait for all modules to complete their sleep cycle — typically 15–20 minutes — before measuring current draw.
-For charging system concerns, we load-test the alternator at full output.
-A diode failure often looks normal at idle but can't meet demand under load, dropping a 90-amp alternator to 30 amps of usable output.
-For intermittent issues, we use an oscilloscope to capture signal waveforms from sensors or communication lines, which surfaces problems that don't generate stored codes.
+For parasitic draw, we install a DMM in series with the negative battery cable and wait for all modules to complete their sleep cycle before measuring current draw.
+For charging system concerns, we load-test the alternator at full output and check for diode ripple that may not show up on a quick voltage check.

 Frequently Asked Questions